verynear/energia-calc/README.md

 as a whole
 - generate a report of the recommended actions

-The first step is handled by WegoAudit, which includes an iOS application (`wegoaudit-ios`) and a Rails backend (`wegoaudit`).
-Retrocalc will handle the second and third steps.

-Currently, New Ecology and Elevate use Excel spreadsheets to perform the calculations (step 2) and generate the report (step 3); the organizations have different spreadsheets for the calculations, and different workflows for report generation.

 Retrocalc will also interact with the kilomeasure gem (see vendor/gems/kilomeasure), which contains the calculations for each measure.